privacy-scaling-explorations/zkevm-circuits/docs/EVM_Circuit.md

 A few extra columns are enabled for various purposes, including:

 - `constants`, a fixed column, hold constant values used for copy constraints
-- `num_rows_until_next_step`, an advice column, count the number of rows until next step
+- `num_rows_until_next_step`, an advice column, count the number of rows until the next step
 - `num_rows_inv`, an advice column, for a constraint that enforces `q_step:= num_rows_until_next_step == 0`

-In alignment with the `Challenge` API of Halo2, we classify all above columns as in phase 1 columns using Halo2's phase convention.
+In alignment with the `Challenge` API of Halo2, we classify all the above columns as in phase 1 columns using Halo2's phase convention.

-After that, a rectangular region of advice columns is arranged for the execution step specific constraints that corresponds to an `ExecutionGadget`.
+After that, a rectangular region of advice columns is arranged for the execution step specific constraints that correspond to an `ExecutionGadget`.
 The width of this region is set to be a constant `STEP_WIDTH`.
 The step height is not fixed, so it is dynamic.
 This part is handled by `CellManager`.

 For each step, `CellManager` allocates an area of advice columns with a given height and the number of advice columns as its width.
 The allocation process is in alignment with `Challenge` API.
 So within the area allocated to advice columns, `CellManager` marks columns in consecutive regions from left to right as